TheFox/timr/README.md

 A Task can has a name and a description.
 A Task can has multiple Tracks.
 One Track can has only one Task as parent.

-A Track is the smallest unit.
+A Track is atomic.
+It's the smallest time unit.
 It's a time span presented by a begin date time and end date time.
 All date times are stored as UTC and converted temporary to your local timezone.

+When a Track gets *continued* or *restarted* it's actual a copy using the same message.

 ## Commands